Get the Fujifilm Instax Mini LiPlay for just AU$179 for mum this Mother’s Day

 Who doesn’t love a good instant camera?
-The notalgia, the instant gratification and the amazement that these retro pieces of technology provide make them at once charming and useful..
+The nostalgia, the instant gratification and the amazement that these retro pieces of technology provide make them at once charming and useful.
 The only downside is that you can’t pre-choose your photo – what you click is what you get, regardless of how your shot turned out.

 That’s where the Fujifilm Instax Mini LiPlay comes onto the scene – the perfect mixture of a digital and an instant camera that prints (selected) memories instantly.